ENSpunks/LLC/Introduction.md

 <b>RWA Tokenization Abstraction:</b>

 There are legal and regulatory issues preventing tokenization of certain real world assets.
 For example, a property owner would not generally be able to tokenize and transfer their property onchain in the US.
 The US is a patchwork of laws with 50 states and thousands of counties that nearly all have their own rules regarding memorializing transfers of property by recording a public deed.
-While the direct ownership of property generally cannot be tokenized directly, an LLC can be created to own the property, recorded on a deed, and then the LLC ownership can be tokenized and transfered onchain without triggering a change in legal title of the property.
+While the direct ownership of property generally cannot be tokenized directly, an LLC can be created to own the property, recorded on a deed, and then the LLC ownership can be tokenized and transferred onchain without triggering a change in legal title of the property.

 ### BUDGET/MILESTONES: